 Hawaiian Islands Packing List

 The Hawaiian Islands are a collection of diverse micro-climates.
 With only 2 seasons—fall (Hooilo), November-April, and summer (Kau), May-October—temperatures and weather are fairly consistent year-round.
-Daytime temperatures average between 74°-78° F in fall and 80°-85° F in summer--though temperatures are lower at higher elevations.
+Daytime temperatures average between 74° and 78° F in fall and between 80°and 85° F in summer—though temperatures are lower at higher elevations.
 Evenings only drop about 10° F.

 Most rain falls in the mountains and valleys on the windward (northeastern) sides of the islands creating Hawaii’s lush tropical environment.
 You’ll spend most of your time on the cruise on the leeward (southwest) sides of the islands.
 Weather is localized so if it’s raining in one spot there’s likely a sunny spot just around the coast.

 Download our Hawaiian Islands packing list and review our packing notes below while gearing up...

 Clothing & Layers